Processing

 Select data

-This component is in Legacy, which means it is no longer in active development as of Langflow version 1.1.3.
+This component is in Legacy, which means it is available for use but no longer in active development.

 This component selects a single Data item from a list.